Cowbridge: Schools

 Cowbridge Grammar School (founded 1608, closed 1974) was merged with other local schools to form Cowbridge Comprehensive School in 1973–74.
 The disused main building on Town Mill Road was converted to residences in 2006–08 and its associated prefabricated classrooms replaced by housing in 2013.

 Cowbridge Girls School, (previously known as Cowbridge Intermediate School for Girls) was built in 1896 and was the first school for girls built in Wales after the Welsh Intermediate Education Act (1889) provided for state-funding of education for all children.
 It included a hostel for boarders (funded by philanthropist John Bevan, a Cowbridge solicitor) so that girls could attend from a wider area.
 The school building was designed by Robert Williams.
 It was built from dressed limestone in a baronial style.
 It was extended in 1909, designed by Rhys S. Griffiths to match with the original building and this included a science laboratory, gym and more hostel accommodation as well as additional classrooms.
 At the formation of Cowbridge Comprehensive School in 1973-4 its building was used for the sixth form.
 When new buildings meant the whole school could be brought together on one site, it was unused after 2010.
 Proposals to demolish the building, or alternatively convert it and surrounding space to new housing, were made between 2018 and 2020.
 A request for it to be listed by Cadw was rejected because of lack of distinctiveness in the building and some modern alterations.

 Secondary schools

-Cowbridge Comprehensive School is an English-medium secondary school.
+Cowbridge School is an English-medium secondary school.
 As of 2021, the school had approximately 1528 pupils.
 It is one of the best performing secondary schools in Wales.
 It achieved 94% A*-C at GCSE in 2010.
 The school was located on three sites, with the Lower School in the south-west of the town and Middle School and Sixth Form in the north-east.
 Cowbridge Comprehensive School completed a major redevelopment in September 2010 to bring the entire school to one site (the former Middle School/Sixth Form site) using Welsh Assembly Government funding.

 In September 2010, the new school was officially opened to students.
 All students can now be found on the one site, instead of the three separate buildings that were all situated in different locations in Cowbridge.
 The former sixth form site on Aberthin Road is now derelict and awaiting redevelopment.